Where to stay in Amsterdam?26-01-2016

 Often mentioned but still one of the most lively neighbourhoods in Amsterdam: Welcome to de Pijp!
 This area is mainly known for the Albert Cuypmarkt, where you can find anything from fresh fish to elegant second hand clothes.
 On almost every corner you will find hip cafés and shops, as well as restaurants and bars that are mostly open until 3 am.
 The area has become a little bit pricier in the last few years and has attracted many expats moving to Amsterdam.
 If you want to stay in this area, we recommend you try the College Hotel or an Airbnb apartment for the real, local experience.

 Nevertheless, the centre still offers lots of things to do and discover.
 Once you leave the red light district behind, have a walk over the Waterlooplein fleemarket, head towards the Jewish museum and take a stroll around the neighbourhood.
 This area has a lot of student flair, as one of the main universities is located here; hence you will find some nice places to hang out such as e.g. Kriterion - a bar and movie theater.
 If you prefer to stay in the centre, close to the main train station or close to the port of the cruises, there are still some hidden gems that are affordable.
-One of our favourite places in Amsterdam Centre is the Ecomama hostel, just a 10 minute walk from the train station.
+One of our favourite places in Amsterdam Centre is the Ecomama hostel, just a 10-minute walk from the train station.
 Even though it is in the centre, the hostel offers a laid back and chilled atmosphere, where you can relax and make yourself at home.
+If you are looking for a hotel, then take a look at the Kimpton de Witt.
+It is quite a hidden gem in the middle of Amsterdam.
+Looking for parking to compliment your stay in the centre of Amsterdam?
+Then be sure to check out the cheap parking from Kimpton de Witt.

 The industrial North of Amsterdam has been transformed into a hip area over the last few years.
 If you really want to stay in a special place, book your room in the NSDM Faralda Kraanhotel (requires some extra pocket money in your planning for your trip).